nsacyber/WALKOFF/docs/workflow.rst

 Apps and Actions
 ''''''''''''''''
 Apps and Actions that you have installed in your Walkoff instance will appear in the left pane.
-Click the name of an App to reveal the Actions that App provides.
+Click the name of an App to reveal the Actions that the App provides (an App is simply a way for us to group associated Actions).
 To use an Action from the pane, double click on the name of the Action or click and drag the Action into the workspace.

 Navigating Workspace
 ''''''''''''''''''''
 The workspace can be navigated using the buttons in the top left of the pane.
 From top to bottom, these buttons can be used to pan, zoom to fit, or zoom in and out.
-You can also click and drag on an empty area to pan, and use the scroll wheel to zoom in and out.
+You can also click and drag on an empty area to pan, and use the scroll wheel on your mouse to zoom in and out.

 Connecting Actions Together
 '''''''''''''''''''''''''''
 When hovering over the top edge of a node, a dot will appear.
-To create an edge from one node to the next, click and drag from the dot to the next action in the sequence; an arrow will appear, linking the actions together and creating a branch.
+To create an edge from one node to the next, click and drag from that b dot to the next action in the sequence; an arrow will appear, linking the actions together and creating a branch.
 A node can point to more than one node; they will all execute unless not chosen by a condition.

 Branch Configuration
 ''''''''''''''''''''